Water bailiff: Power to require production of fishing licences

-and for the purposes of that subsection where a licence or other authority which any person has been required to produce is sent by post to an office of the Agency that licence or other authority shall be treated as produced by that person at that office.
+and for the purposes of that subsection where a licence or other authority which any person has been required to produce is sent by post to an office of the appropriate agency that licence or other authority shall be treated as produced by that person at that office.

 Fixed penalty notices

-Where on any occasion a water bailiff or other officer of the Environment Agency finds a person who he has reason to believe is committing, or has on that occasion committed, a fixed penalty offence, he may give to that person a fixed penalty notice.
+Where on any occasion a water bailiff or other officer of the appropriate agency finds a person who he has reason to believe is committing, or has on that occasion committed, a fixed penalty offence, he may give to that person a fixed penalty notice.

 The offences for which a FPN can be issued are those prescribed for the purpose: